Plasmodium falciparum: Life cycle

-Humans are the intermediate hosts in which asexual reproduction occurs, and female anopheline mosquitos are the definitive hosts harbouring the sexual reproduction stage.
+Humans are the intermediate hosts in which asexual reproduction occurs, and female anopheline mosquitoes are the definitive hosts harbouring the sexual reproduction stage.

 In humans

 Infection in humans begins with the bite of an infected female Anopheles mosquito.
 Out of about 460 species of Anopheles mosquito, more than 70 species transmit falciparum malaria.
 Anopheles gambiae is one of the best known and most prevalent vectors, particularly in Africa.

 The infective stage called the sporozoite is released from the salivary glands through the proboscis of the mosquito to enter through the skin during feeding.
-The mosquito saliva contains antihaemostatic and anti-inflammatory enzymes that disrupt blood clotting and inhibit the pain reaction.
+The mosquito saliva contains antihemostatic and anti-inflammatory enzymes that disrupt blood clotting and inhibit the pain reaction.
 Typically, each infected bite contains 20–200 sporozoites.
 A proportion of sporozoites invade liver cells (hepatocytes).
 The sporozoites move in the bloodstream by gliding, which is driven by a motor made up of the proteins actin and myosin beneath their plasma membrane.

 Liver stage or exo-erythrocytic schizogony

-Entering the hepatocytes, the parasite loses its apical complex and surface coat, and transforms into a trophozoite.
-Within the parasitophorous vacuole of the hepatocyte, it undergoes 13–14 rounds of mitosis and meiosis which produce a syncytial cell (coenocyte) called a schizont.
+Entering the hepatocytes, the parasite loses its apical complex and surface coat and transforms into a trophozoite.
+Within the parasitophorous vacuole of the hepatocyte, it undergoes 13–14 rounds of mitosis which produce a syncytial cell (coenocyte) called a schizont.
 This process is called schizogony.
 A schizont contains tens of thousands of nuclei.
 From the surface of the schizont, tens of thousands of haploid (1n) daughter cells called merozoites emerge.
 The liver stage can produce up to 90,000 merozoites, which are eventually released into the bloodstream in parasite-filled vesicles called merosomes.

 Blood stage or erythrocytic schizogony

-Merozoites use the apicomplexan invasion organelles (apical complex, pellicle and surface coat) to recognize and enter the host erythrocyte (red blood cell).
+Merozoites use the apicomplexan invasion organelles (apical complex, pellicle, and surface coat) to recognize and enter the host erythrocyte (red blood cell).
 The merozoites first bind to the erythrocyte in a random orientation.
 It then reorients such that the apical complex is in proximity to the erythrocyte membrane.
 The parasite forms a parasitophorous vacuole, to allow for its development inside the erythrocyte.
 This infection cycle occurs in a highly synchronous fashion, with roughly all of the parasites throughout the blood in the same stage of development.
-This precise clocking mechanism has been shown to be dependent on the human host's own circadian rhythm.
+This precise clocking mechanism is dependent on the human host's own circadian rhythm.

 Within the erythrocyte, the parasite metabolism depends on the digestion of haemoglobin.
 The clinical symptoms of malaria such as fever, anemia, and neurological disorder are produced during the blood stage.

 The parasite can also alter the morphology of the erythrocyte, causing knobs on the erythrocyte membrane.
-Infected erythrocytes are often sequestered in various human tissues or organs, such as the heart, liver and brain.
-This is caused by parasite-derived cell surface proteins being present on the erythrocyte membrane, and it is these proteins that bind to receptors on human cells.
+Infected erythrocytes are often sequestered in various human tissues or organs, such as the heart, liver, and brain.
+This is caused by parasite-derived cell surface proteins being present on the erythrocyte membrane, and it is these proteins that bind to receptors in human cells.
 Sequestration in the brain causes cerebral malaria, a very severe form of the disease, which increases the victim's likelihood of death.